Test Tube Baby Centre & Best IVF Treatment in Mumbai

 Depending on your age, anywhere from one to three embryos may be transferred.
 Recent studies have shown success with just one embryo transferred.
 The transfer will be done on a full bladder in the operation theatre.
 No fasting or special preparation is required for embryo transfer.

-Embryo transfer does not require anaesthesia and is done on a day care basis.
-When you come to our IVF centre in Mumbai/ test tube baby centre in the morning, a routine vaginal scan is done to assess the endometrium.
+Embryo transfer does not require anaesthesia and is done on a daycare basis.
+When you come to our test tube baby centre in the morning, a routine vaginal scan is done to assess the endometrium.
 Then you will proceed to the recovery room, where the nurse will give you a progesterone injection.
 This will help in relaxing the uterus as well as maintaining good progesterone levels.
 You will lie down in the recovery room till your bladder is full.
 When the bladder is full, we take you to the operation theatre.
 There is soothing music which will help you to relax and be in a more positive frame of mind.
 At the time of transfer, the private parts will be cleaned with warm water and then the external catheter will be passed just beyond the internal os.

 The embryologist will then bring the internal catheter loaded with embryos.
-The selected embryos are transferred into the uterus by a specially designed catheter under ultrasound guidance, which helps to transfer the embryos in the correct place in the uterus i.e. 1-1.5 cms below the fundus which in turn increases pregnancy rates by up to 5-10%.
+The selected embryos are transferred into the uterus by a specially designed catheter under ultrasound guidance, which helps to transfer the embryos in the correct place in the uterus i.e. 1-1.5 cm below the fundus which in turn increases pregnancy rates by up to 5-10%.
 After the transfer, you will lie down in the operation theatre for 10-15 minutes after which you will get up and go walking to the washroom and then lie down in the recovery room.

 Video of Embryo Transfer Under USG Guidance